-- 1. determining the weight or measure of a product or service offered; - 2. calculating a charge for the product or service based on the weight or measure and an established price/rate structure; - 3. determining a total cost that includes all associated charges involved with the transaction; and - 4. providing a sales receipt.

-poise. - A movable weight mounted upon or suspended from a weighbeam bar and used in combination with graduations, and frequently with notches, on the bar to indicate weight values.
+- 1. determining the weight or measure of a product or service offered; - 2. calculating a charge for the product or service based on the weight or measure and an established price/rate structure; - 3. determining a total cost that includes all associated charges involved with the transaction; and poise. - A movable weight mounted upon or suspended from a weighbeam bar and used in combination with graduations, and frequently with notches, on the bar to indicate weight values.
 (A suspended poise is commonly called a "hanging poise.")
 [2.20]